deathince/ModelSectionView/README.md

 functions and maybe transfer some code to C++ for better looping Also, I did not write function that generate section view yet.
 I should have it updated in the later work.

+I talked with my geometric modeling's instructor.
+He points out that the best way to store 3d model in my case is to store the surface instead of edges.
+Otherwise there is no guarantee of correctness of section view. therefore, I need to change way of storing data as vertex and triangle surface that contain 3 vertex at most.